sagemath/trac_to_gh/Issue 5280.md

 # Issue 5280: problem with a subposet coming from an order_filter

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5280

 Original creator: jhpalmieri